leslie-kretai/leslie-kretai/README.md

 ## Hi there 👋

-I'm Laci Krétai (Pronounced Lawt-si cree-tay), although I just go by Leslie.
+I'm Laci Krétai `Pronounced: Lawt-si cree-tay`, although I just go by Leslie.
 I'm a Primary Care Paramedic from Canada.
 I like to write open source code as a hobby and to fix technology issues I encounter in my field.